About the Rule Foundation

 Today, the Rule Foundation administers funds on behalf of others that align with the kaupapa for which the Foundation was established.
 Applicants can apply to The Peter Rule Fund – the original fund for which the Foundation was established, and newer funds such as the Rainbow Legacy Wellbeing Fund.

-To date, The Peter Rule Fund has distributed over $410,000 to benefit the wellbeing and advancement of Aotearoa’s LGBTI communities.
+In 2023, The Peter Rule Fund had distributed over $410,000 to benefit the wellbeing and advancement of Aotearoa’s LGBTI communities.

 Our Trustees